CrowdHailer/pachyderm/README.md

 # Pachyderm - an elephant never forgets

-A virtual/immortal/durable/resilient/global actor "always exists" and "never fails"
+**A virtual/immortal/durable/resilient/global actor "always exists" and "never fails".**

+Program with actors that are durable and globally unique "in effect".
+Pachyderm calls an actor with these properties an entity.

+Entities are useful where there are strong consistency requirements.
+They also mitigate several of the [problems with Single Global Processes](https://keathley.io/blog/sgp.html).

+This idea was loosely inspired by projects like [Microsoft Orleans](https://dotnet.github.io/orleans/).

+Further explanation can be found in the [Design notes](#design-notes).

 ## Usage